shafiqulsazu/djangoproject/README.md

-# Django Varsity Course Project
+# Python Django Final Project

 This is a Django project developed for my Varsity Course.
 The project demonstrates the use of the Django framework for building web applications, implementing user authentication, CRUD operations, and more.